EnVision-Research/LucidFusion/README.md

 Our pre-trained weights will be released soon, please check back!

-Our current model loads pre-trained diffusion model weights ([Stable Diffusion 2.1] (https://huggingface.co/stabilityai/stable-diffusion-2-1/tree/main) in default) for training purposes.
+Our current model loads pre-trained diffusion model weights (by default, [Stable Diffusion 2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1/tree/main)) for training purposes.

 ## 🔥 Inference
 A shell script is provided with example files.
-To run, you first need to setup the pretrained weights as follows:
+To run, you first need to set up the pre-trained weights as follows:

 ```
 cd LucidFusion